Usmanshakir7/LOAN_PREDICTION_DH/README.md

 ## Approach

 * Data cleaning and handling missing values
-* Encoding categorical variables such as Gender, Married, Education, and Loan_Status
 * Removing outliers using the IQR method
 * Exploratory Data Analysis (EDA) using graphs
 * Training a classification model using Logistic Regression